Here is the piano music I composed for moms.

-When you think about music related to mothers, you might think of a lullaby, such as one by Brahms.
-Or, you might think of the Mother Goose Suite, piano music by Ravel.
-But many people, when asked about classical music for Mother’s Day, will pick Songs My Mother Taught Me—either the well-known selection by Czech Antonin Dvořák or the more recent composition by American composer Charles Ives.
+When you think about music related to mothers, you might think of A Lullaby by Johannes Brahms.
+Or, you might think of the Mother Goose Suite by Maurice Ravel.
+But many people, when asked about classical music for Mother’s Day, will pick Songs My Mother Taught Me — either the well-known selection by Czech Antonin Dvořák or the more recent composition by American composer Charles Ives.

 Dvořák’s piece is actually the fourth of seven songs in his Gypsy Songs collection, Opus 55.
 It dates from 1880, whereas Ives’ song is a stand-alone piece that came along 15 years later.
 Both pieces are set to a poem by the German Adolf Heyduk, translated as follows: